aishwaryaSudhakar01/8-Week-SQL-Challenge/Case Study #1/README.md

 10. **Points Earned by Members**

     - **Problem Statement:** Calculate the total points earned by customers A and B in the first week after joining the program, with a 2x points multiplier on all items.
-    - **Business Purpose:** This insight helps in evaluating the impact of the membership program on customer engagement and spending.
     - **SQL Functions and Steps:**
       - **SUM()**: Calculate the total points based on spend, item type, and membership status.
       - **JOIN**: Combine sales, menu, and membership tables to get necessary information.